ieee-utd/project-accessibility/backend/README.md

 ```

 ### Usage in Development Mode
-[Version 1.1](https://github.com/ieee-utd/project-accessibility/blob/48a66e34648936cded8b5fee35eeaccdd07d4be3/README.md) of server has been hosted at [this](https://project-accessibility.wl.r.appspot.com) GCP App Engine Instance
+This server has been hosted at [this](https://project-accessibility.wl.r.appspot.com) GCP App Engine Instance

 ## Models